israelio/flip-to-hebrew/README.md

 So i've created this simple apple script for him which can be installed quickly as a service on your mac and you can also assign a shortcut key for it.

+v1.1 - Added support for hebrew to english and english to hebrew flip

 ### installation instruction

 Download the automator package from [here](https://github.com/israelio/flip-to-hebrew/raw/master/bin/flipToHebrew.zip)